clinwiki-org/GraphqlReactTemplate/USING.md

 A `Query` is made up of multiple fragments.
 Each `Fragment` has a single root in the graphql and two fragments with the same root can be merged if they have the same parameters.
 Each fragment on a query is defined by it's alias if it has one otherwise defined by it's root key.
 If a root has parameters it *must* have an alias.
 For the sake of simplicity the argument names are unique across the whole query.
 So two different fragments which both refer to the `$date` variable will have the same value

 // TODO: Should queries be immutable?
 If they were it would be easy to attach the orignal query to the results for debugging.
+// NOTE; the fragment type can (will?) be used to memoize each island to the specific data it needs to update.
 ```ts
 interface Query {
     variables: Map<string,object?>